 Glenn Lewis (b: 1935), winner of a 2017 Governor General’s Award in Visual Arts, has worked in video, performance, film, ceramics, photography, sculpture, and writing.
-Now 81, he was a key member of the avant-garde art scene in Vancouver during the 1960s and early 1970s.
+He was a key member of the avant-garde art scene in Vancouver during the 1960s and early 1970s.
 Like many artists of the era, Lewis adopted a persona, Flakey Rose Hip.

 To give you a sense of his influence, here are just a few famous examples:

 - Dusty Worker in Flour Piece: In 1968 at Vancouver Art Gallery, Lewis raised an umbrella filled with white flour over his head, dousing himself.
 He then raked the flour into a pattern of petals.
 Today it is remembered as the first performance art event in Canada (Video here)

 - Thinker at Piano in Rice Krispie: As Lewis sat at a piano, thinking, an assistant emptied boxes of Rice Krispies onto the floor.
 Lewis got up and stomped slowly through the cereal in his gumboots, crunching with every step.